Updated as of February 11, 2022

 - When you subscribe to one of our interactive resources such as newsletters, emails, webinars, and USAC social media sites, such as Facebook, LinkedIn, and Twitter.

 We also use web log information to measure the number of visitors to the various sections of our website and to identify system performance or problem areas.
-We also use this information to help us develop the site, analyze patterns of usages and to make the website more useful.
+We also use this information to help us develop the site, analyze patterns of usage and to make the website more useful.
 This information is not used for associating search terms or patterns of site navigation with individual users.
 USAC periodically deletes its web logs.

 Except for third-party websites that provide services to USAC, we do not track or collect information about your online activities on websites other than USAC’s website.